streamline-app/streamline-client/README.md

 # streamline-client

-This is the client app for the streamline addon installer
+This is the client app for the streamline addon distribution system